 “Anyone make fat bombs without grass fed or almond butter?
 I live in the sticks and these are unavailable.” asks Dee Jae Bright

 Yes!
 Delicious fat bomb snacks can be made with cacao butter and coconut butter as healthy good fat alternatives to almond butter.
 Consider the nutrition, then choose your preferred choice of nut butter to replace the almond butter of your next fat bomb recipe.
-For instance, try this tasty coconut fat bomb recipe and replace the almond butter with cacao butter.
+For instance, try this tasty coconut fat bomb recipe and replace almond butter with cacao butter.

 Atkins friendly breakfast.
 First day on induction – Danica Coleman